fzaninotto/Faker/readme.md

 ## Populating Entities Using an ORM

-Faker provides an adapter for the [Propel ORM](http://www.propelorm.org) to ease the population of a database using the Entity classes managed by the ORM.
+Faker provides an adapter for the Object-Relational Mappers (currently, [Propel](http://www.propelorm.org) and [Doctrine2](http://www.doctrine-project.org/projects/orm/2.0/docs/en)) to ease the population of a database using the Entity classes managed by the ORM.

 To populate entities, create a new populator class (using a generator instance as parameter), then list the class and number of all the entities that must be generated.
 To launch the actual data population, call the `execute()` method.